 E’ stato responsabile scientifico di progetti sceintifici di rilevanza nazionali e internazionali.Nel 2001 è stato progettista e coordinatore didattico del Modulo Professionalizzante “VITESA – Percorso di formazione per Tecnico Esperto per le verifiche sugli impianti ai fini del D.P.R.462/01”, finanziato dalla Regione Toscana.E' membro esperto nella commissione ministeriale per gli esami di stato per l’abilitazione alla professione di ingegnere.E’ tutor universitario di oltre 70 tirocini e relatore di oltre 40 tesi di laurea.

-L’attività di ricerca può essere suddivisa nei seguenti quattro temi:
+L’attività di ricerca può essere suddivisa nei seguenti temi:

 Research ID